 Before we jump into actual strategies, I want to break down our SEO types into two categories: on-page and off-page.
 As the name implies, you can probably imagine that on-page would be the SEO strategies that you implement on your actual website pages and off-page would be those strategies that happen outside of the realm of your website.

-On-page includes things you can change on your site such as heading tags, image alternate descriptions, outbound links, page titles and actual content.
-These attributes are usually focused around a specific keyword or keyword phrase and are designed to tell the search engines what your website is all about.
+On-page includes things you can change on your site such as load time, mobile friendliness, headings, image alternate descriptions, outbound links, page titles and actual content.
+While some of these are focused on your page experience, some are still focused around specific keywords or phrases in order to let the search engine know what your website is all about.

 Every business owner’s goal, including those in multifamily, is to be in the top few search results on Google.
 Studies have shown that sites on pages two and three of a Google search only receive 5.59% of clicks.
 So, how does an apartment community get on the first page of a Google search?
 Where a property ranks in a search depends on several factors, but the most controllable method is on-page SEO through website content.